Eugenia Kim (author): Works

+Other work

-In May, 2010, Kim presented at the American Studies Association of Korea, at the invitation of the U.S. Embassy in Seoul, South Korea, and at Sookmyung Women's University Library as part of an exhibition, "A Glimpse into the World of Korean American Literature."
+In May, 2010, Kim presented at the American Studies Association of Korea, at the invitation of the Embassy of the United States, Seoul, and at Sookmyung Women's University Library as part of an exhibition, "A Glimpse into the World of Korean American Literature".
 She has presented at the Library of Congress Asian American Association, the American Library Association, and elsewhere.

 She teaches fiction at Fairfield University's MFA Creative Writing Program.